 Theater Love is delighted to welcome a new face to the team!
-Kathryn (name changed to protect the people she references) is a community theater actor who recently directed her first musical — see her tips for nailing musical theater auditions.
+Kathryn (name changed to protect the not-so-innocent) is a community theater actor who recently directed her first musical — see her tips for nailing musical theater auditions.
 Today, she’s sharing the insights she gained from going behind the scenes in the community theater world.

 I’ve been acting in community theater for more than 15 years, and frankly, I thought I had the whole scene on lock.